petrelharp/nw_prob_2019/nw-prob-talk.md

 ancestry of some chromosomes follows a *fragmentation-coalescence process*:

-- labeled ancestral blocks assort into *ancestors*
+- blocks labeled by who inherits from them
-- ancestors *split* at a uniform location at rate 1
+- blocks *split* at rate proportional to length
-- each pair of ancestors *coalesces* at rate 1
+- overlapping pairs *coalesce* at rate 1
+- <span class=greyed> add mutations at the end </span>

 :::: {.greyed}
 Result: the *Ancestral Recombination Graph*, or ARG.